readingshapes/streamlit_tutorial/emails/day-2.md

 `streamlit run streamlit_app.py`

+This needs to be run *after* you activate your virtual environment.

 If everything works, your browser will open with the demo app.
 It should look like this:

 <p align="center">